KiarashMinoo/ThunderPropagator.BuildingBlocks/ReadMe.md

 ## Getting Started

-Once configured, you can use the components provided by **RapidStreamer.BuildingBlocks** by importing the package into your .NET 8 project.
+Once configured, you can use the components provided by **RapidStreamer.BuildingBlocks** or **RapidStreamer.BuildingBlocks.Modules** by importing the package into your .NET 8 or .NET 9 project.
 Refer to the documentation for each component to explore the available functionality and example usage.

 ## License